Abraham Lincoln: Gettysburg Address (1863)

+One of only two confirmed photos of Lincoln at Gettysburg (seated in center facing camera), taken about noon on November 19, 1863; some three hours later, Lincoln delivered the famed address.
+To Lincoln's right is Ward Hill Lamon, Lincoln's bodyguard.

 Lincoln gave the dedication for the Gettysburg battlefield cemetery on November 19, 1863.
 He asserted that the nation was "conceived in liberty and dedicated to the proposition that all men are created equal", and that the deaths of the "brave men ... who struggled here" would not be in vain, but that the nation "shall have a new birth of freedom—and that government of the people, by the people, for the people, shall not perish from the earth".
 The address became the most quoted speech in American history.

 Following Admiral David Farragut's capture of New Orleans in 1862, and after victories at Gettysburg and Vicksburg, Lincoln proclaimed a national Thanksgiving holiday, to be celebrated on the final Thursday of November 1863.

 Promoting Grant

 Grant's victories at the Battle of Shiloh and in the Vicksburg campaign impressed Lincoln.
 Responding to criticism of Grant after Shiloh, Lincoln said, "I can't spare this man.
 He fights."
 Following Meade's failure to capture Lee's army after Gettysburg and after Grant's success at Chattanooga, Lincoln promoted Grant to commander of all Union armies.

 Lincoln reacted to Union losses by mobilizing support throughout the North.
 Union forces targeted infrastructure—plantations, railroads, and bridges—to weaken the South's morale and fighting ability.
 While Lincoln sanctioned this approach, he emphasized the defeat of the Confederate armies over destruction for its own sake.
 Grant's bloody Overland Campaign turned into a strategic success for the Union despite a number of setbacks.
 But the campaign was the bloodiest in American history: approximately 55,000 casualties on the Union side (including 7,600 deaths), compared to about 33,000 on the Confederate (including 4,200 deaths).
 Lee's losses, although lower in absolute numbers, were proportionately higher (over 50%) than Grant's (about 45%).
 In early April, the Confederate government evacuated Richmond and Lincoln visited the conquered capital.

 Amid the turmoil of military actions, on June 30, 1864, Lincoln signed into law the Yosemite Grant, which provided unprecedented federal protection for the area now known as Yosemite National Park.
 According to Rolf Diamant and Ethan Carr, "the Yosemite Grant was a direct consequence of the war ... an embodiment of the ongoing process of remaking government ... an intentional assertion of a steadfast belief in the eventual Union victory."